Facts about Bill Cosby

 Bill Cosby Biography

 Bill Cosby began as a stand-up comic, went on to become one of America’s most beloved television stars, and then saw his reputation and career disintegrate under the weight of dozens of sexual assault allegations from five decades.
+He was convicted in Pennsylvania on charges of sexual assault in 2018.

 Bill Cosby began doing stand-up in the early 1960s while attending Temple University, and his comedy career was kick-started by a 1963 appearance on Johnny Carson‘s Tonight Show.
 His first comedy album was Bill Cosby Is a Very Funny Fellow… Right! in 1964, and Cosby won multiple Grammy Awards for comedy recordings throughout the 1960s.
 He was particularly known for routines about childhood friends like Fat Albert and Old Weird Harold (both of whom later appeared in the 1970s cartoon series Fat Albert and the Cosby Kids).
 Bill Cosby starred with Robert Culp in the spoofy TV series I Spy from 1965-68, winning three Emmy Awards and becoming one of the few African-American stars on primetime TV.
 Cosby appeared in many other TV shows (including the PBS educational show The Electric Company) and in movies including Uptown Saturday Night (1974, with Sidney Poitier) and Mother, Juggs and Speed (1976, with Raquel Welch).